tapaswenipathak/dash-docs/README.md

 5. open http://127.0.0.1:8000 in your browser

+### Troubleshooting

+- Do not name file as dash.py
+- There is difference pip and corresponding Python version.
+You can't use pip3 and Python 2.7.
+Make sure that pip is using the same instance of Python.
+- Always work in virtual environment.
+In Python you should not work w/o virtual environment.
+You can use `virtualenv` for that.
+- Let us know frequence problems that you create when contributing with plotly.

 ### Contributing

 PRs accepted!
 The Dash user guide is itself a Dash app.
 Each file in `tutorial` represents a "chapter" of the docs.